msimonin/RestletApplication/README.md

 RESTlet Sample Application
 ==========================

-This is an archetype with a application skeleton to demonstrate the use of the RESTlet framework.
+This is an archetype with an application skeleton to demonstrate the use of the RESTlet framework.
+It exposes a simple Restful API compatible with [Restfully](https://github.com/crohr/restfully).

 # Running from the sources